PROJECT-KORE-LLC/SOMNIASCAPES/README.md

-# SOMNIA SCAPES
+# SOMNIASCAPES
 ### The vibe machine you didn’t know you needed.

-SOMNIA SCAPES is a tiny chaos‑powered atmosphere engine.
+SOMNIASCAPES is a tiny chaos‑powered atmosphere engine.
 Part cozy.
 Part aesthetic.
 Part prank.
 Part “why is this so relaxing?”
 You build scenes.
 Mix sounds.
 Add particles.
 Make a whole mood.